37 Different Types of Wasps in Georgia

 Unlike other wasps in the region, the European paper wasp is not aggressive and rarely stings.

-These wasps feed on caterpillars, spiders, flies, and other insects and often visit flowers for their sweet nectar.
+These wasps feed on caterpillars, spiders, flies, and insects, often visiting flowers for their sweet nectar.

 As they are beneficial pollinators, the European paper wasp should be left alone unless their nests become dangerous or a large population of them is present.

-In such cases, it’s best to contact a pest control expert to remove the nest and deter future infestations safely.
+In such cases, it’s best to contact a pest control expert to safely remove the nest and deter future infestations.

 30. Cuckoo Wasp